marczz/mzlinux_pages/media/media_players.md

         wav, midi, CD audio;
     -   output to oss4, alsa, esound, jack, pulseaudio, sndio, sdl
     -   support for transcoding and streaming.
+    -   lyric support through a default plugin.
     -   Controlled through DBUS, accept {{< iref "#mpris" "MPRIS" >}} protocol.
     -   Can be controlled with Conky.
     -   Includes the client {{< man "audtool" >}}_ to sends commands to a running instance of Audacious.
-    -   curses clients like [Audtty](http://audtty.alioth.debian.org/) _packaged in
+    -   curses clients like [Audtty](http://audtty.alioth.debian.org/) *packaged in debian*.
-        debian but the source code can no longer be accessed in 2021_.
+    -   cue file support through the cue plugin included in default plugins.
+    -   No support for chapters (as far as 4.3.1).

+    Audacious 4.3.1 (2024) uses 71M res. / 61M shr.
     <!-- Audacious has a light memory footprint but seems somewhat processor
     demanding, I have no measure but I see my load average climbing each time I use it, more than other players.